 Please click on the "What I'm Thinking" tab above for more information on my views and how I approach the responsibility the voters have invested in me.

-Shortly after the November 2012 election I submitted the following to Foster's Daily Democrat as a statement of my commitment:
+Shortly after the November 2012 election I submitted this statement of my commitment to Foster's Daily Democrat:

 I had a joyous day last Tuesday, standing at the polls and greeting the voters of Ward 1.
 It was wonderful to see our representative democracy functioning so well.
 Our poll workers did a superb job of processing the hundreds of same-day registrants and keeping those already registered moving through the process efficiently.

 I am grateful for the privilege of serving as the newly elected state representative.
 Though I ran unopposed, I spent many days walking the neighborhoods to meet and talk with voters.
 My thanks to all who took the time to talk with me and to come out to vote.

 Now the real work begins.
 I commit to being a conscientious representative.
 I will be present and participate fully in the legislative process.
 I will do my homework.
 I will listen to your concerns.
 I will work "from the middle" to address issues in a balanced manner.

 As we go through these next two years together, I look forward to our work together.
 Your thoughts are most welcome: firstname.lastname@example.org or 343-4652.

 NOTES FROM THE CAMPAIGN - at the end of August 2012 two of my granddaughters & I put the first yard signs out in front of our house.